Birding in Extremadura

 Extremadura is a region with large plains, ideal scenarios for the sighting of steppe birds of all kinds, some of which are in serious danger.

-The plains of Cáceres and Sierra de Fuentes are excellent areas for the observation of great bustards, little bustards, pin-tailed sandgrouse and black-bellied sandgrouse.
-The Cuncos reservoir and its surroundings are also home to good populations of great bustards and little bustards.
-Of course, the area around the Albuera lagoons is another excellent place to observe steppe birds.
+In La Serena we can find large winter concentrations of Little Bustard and Pin-tailed Sandgrouse.
+Los Llanos de Cáceres, Trujillo and Sierra de Fuentes are excellent areas for the observation of every kind of steppe birds.
+Los Llanos de Olivenza are also home to good populations of great bustards and little bustards.
+Of course, the area around the Albuera lagoons is another excellent place to observe steppe birds, specially Great bustards and Black-bellied sandgrouses.
 Finally, the area around the Arroyo Conejos reservoir is also worth mentioning.

 Watching birds in Extremadura: mountain birds

-Extremadura is not a region characterised by large mountain formations or significant altitudes.
-Nevertheless, we can find a variety and quantity of rupicolous birds and/or birds associated with mountain ecosystems.
-In the north of Cáceres we have the Sierra de Gata, Las Hurdes, El Jerte and La Vera.
-Here we can visit key points such as the Chorro de los Angeles viewpoint, the Honduras pass or the Chorrero de la Virgen viewpoint.
-Passerines such as the dunnock, alpine accentor, bluethroat and rock thrush, blue rock thrush… can be observed in these areas.
+Extremadura is not a community characterized by large mountain formations or important altitudes.
+However, we can find a variety and quantity of rupicolous birds and / or birds associated with mountain ecosystems.
+In the north of Cáceres we have Sierra de Gata, Las Hurdes, El Jerte and La Vera.
+Here we can visit key points such as the viewpoint Chorro de los Angeles, Puerto de Honduras or the viewpoint Chorrero de la Virgen.
+Passerines such as the common accentor, alpine accentor, red and blue rock thrush, bluethroat… can be observed in these areas.
+In the east of the province we have the Sierra de las Villuercas, a great place for raptors where we could highlight the Honey buzzard.

 Sighting areas for woodland birds